wawrzynek-eq/arch-kata/presentation/transcript.md

 ## 2. Let's start with "why"

 Let's start with "why"!
 Nowadays, AI is everywhere - literally everywhere.
 All companies claim to be introducing it just for the sake of advertising with this magic key word: "AI".
 So let's look into our current system, business needs and market estimations to see what we want to achieve.
-[TODO]

-### Notes
-- Here we should put some charts showing when and how we'll hit our limit
+The company plans to expand to new markets, which will generate up to 10 times more certification applications than we currently process.
+On top of that, the market is expected to grow by 21% in the next 4 years.
+It means, that in 2029 we'll face up to 2400 candidates per week.
+Without any changes to our process, we'll need around 25.000 work-hours of our experts per week.

+[Demand sheet and charts here]

+Let's see if it's doable.
+Currently our contractors work around 8 hours per week.
+To meet such high demand, we would need to increase headcount by 200%.
+Alternatively, we could switch to full-time employment, but still we would need to extend to 500 employees.
+Not only it's very costly, it's probably impossible, as there are not enough experts out there.

+[Throughput sheet and charts here]

 ## 3. Introducing AI

 Ok, now we know.
-If we won't act now, we'll soon drown in applications.
+If we don't act now, we'll soon drown in applications.
 We need to ask machines for help to speed things up.
-Let's take a look how, or where exactly, AI assistance can be added.
+Let's take a look at how, or where exactly, AI assistance can be added.
 [TODO]

 ### Notes